OSOceanAcoustics/echopype/docs/source/process.rst

    Sv['range']              # range for each sonar sample in [m]

-For EK60 and EK80 data, echopype updates the sound speed and seawater absorption using the formulae from Mackenzie (1981) [2]_ and Ainslie and McColm (1981) [3]_, respectively.
+For EK60 and EK80 data, echopype updates the sound speed using the formula from Mackenzie (1981) [2]_  and seawater absorption using the formula from Ainslie and McColm (1981) [3]_.

-For AZFP data, echopype updates the sound speed and seawater absorption using the formulae provided by the manufacturer, ASL Environmental Sci.
+For AZFP data, echopype updates the sound speed and seawater absorption using the formulae provided by the manufacturer ASL Environmental Sciences.

 Calibration parameters